Axial inverse magnetic catalysis: Axial susceptibility: , AMC, and AIMC

 The former discrepancy is due to the flavor-universal destructive contribution from the AMMs to $|\chi_{\pi -\delta}|$, hence even so large $v_s$ can still act as a destructive interference in $|\chi_{\pi -\delta}|$ against the other axial breaking contributions from the current quark mass and $U(1)_A$ anomaly.
 This feature is contrast to the $v_s$ sensitivity to the chiral symmetry, as emphasized above, for which the property of the $v_s$ interference changes in low or high temperatures.

 The latter case would involve limitation of the present analysis based on the NJL description.
-The boundary separating the ``CIMC and AIMC" (in green) and ``CIMC" (in orange) domains has been created by the present calculability: going over the ``CIMC and AIMC" domain to the right (i.e. to a larger $v$ regime), $|\chi_{\pi-\delta}|$ actually starts to show non-monotoic dumping scaling at higher $T$, which we would regard as unphysical or an artifact of the present NJL model as a low energy description of QCD.
+The boundary separating the ``CIMC and AIMC" (in green) and ``CIMC" (in orange) domains has been created by the present calculability: going over the ``CIMC and AIMC" domain to the right (i.e. to a larger $v$ regime), $|\chi_{\pi-\delta}|$ actually starts to show non-monotoic damping scaling at higher $T$, which we would regard as unphysical or an artifact of the present NJL model as a low energy description of QCD.
 This lack of calculability has also affected the existence of a top endpoint of the AIMC regime (at $(v, v_s)\simeq (0.9, 22)$), and the right-side boundary curve in Fig.~\ref{AIMC range11}.

-(The left-side boundary curve is present because the AMC at higher temperatures is realized due to too small AMMs.)
+The left-side lower boundary curve (green part) is present because the AMC at higher temperatures is realized due to too small AMMs, which corresponds to the ``phase" [2], while the upper boundary curve (yellow part) has been created because of lack of calculability due to too large $v_s$, similarly to the aforementioned case with too large $v$.

-Lattice simulations in the near future will clarify our prediction of the AIMC, and give a conclusive answer to whether the AIMC at high temperatures is necessarily realized when the CIMC at high temperatures is present.
+Lattice simulations in the near future will clarify the AIMC, and give a conclusive answer to whether the AIMC at high temperatures is necessarily realized when the CIMC at high temperatures is present.